-For healthcare organizations big and small, a transformation towards innovative patient and provider experiences continues to top the current list of digital healthcare trends.
+For healthcare organizations big and small, a transformation towards the innovative patient and provider experiences continues to top the current list of digital healthcare trends.
 From the Internet of Medical Things (IoMT), large-scale data initiatives, telemedicine and more, healthcare organizations are setting their sights on technologies that will spark widespread change.

 What do some of the digital healthcare trends look like in 2019?

 Patient wearables, digital health tracking apps, virtual assistants and more.
 The IoMT trend is in full swing, but effectively implementing means having a much deeper understanding of organizational and patient needs.
 Frost & Sullivan predicts the number of IoMT devices to be 20-30 billion by 2020, which means healthcare organizations will have greater accessibility, but also a greater number of choices to make.

 Consumers, in the meantime, are transitioning.
 With data from 2017-2018, we see a clear upward trend of consumers taking control of their healthcare via the use of digital tools like telemedicine, wearables, and online provider reviews.
 The percentage of patients adopting at least one digital health tool increased from 80% in 2017 to 87% in 2018.

 2. Telemedicine is changing the way consumers experience healthcare

 Consumers are becoming increasingly open to the idea of telemedicine, especially when they realize telemedicine means more convenient, accessible healthcare.

 Reduced wait times are one of the main benefits of telemedicine.
 In addition, parents who are managing the health of their children 24/7 appreciate the almost immediate care available from their own home.

 3. Patients using digital health tools are satisfied with the experience